Shareholders and Investors

 Right of attendance

-The General Meeting that is called herein may be attended by shareholders owning at least 250 shares entered in the corresponding register of book entries five days prior to the day scheduled for the Meeting to be held, accredited via the relevant attendance card or certificate issued by any of the Depositary Entities participating in Sociedad de Gestión de los Sistemas de Registro, Compensación y Liquidación de Valores, or by any other form accepted by Law.
+The General Meeting is open to all shareholders who own at least 250 shares that are entered in the corresponding register of book entries five days prior to the meeting date.
+They will be accredited with the relevant attendance card or certificate issued by any of the Depositary Entities participating in Sociedad de Gestión de los Sistemas de Registro, Compensación y Liquidación de Valores, or by any other form accepted by law.

-If the shareholder is a legal person, the person attending the General Meeting shall accredit sufficient powers of attorney.
+If the shareholder is a legal person, the person attending the General Meeting will accredit him or her sufficient powers of attorney.

-For the purpose of the provisions in Articles 18.bis of the Articles of Association and 16.bis of the Rules of the General Meeting of Shareholders, it hereby is placed on record that attendance of the General Meeting by electronic means shall not be possible.
+In accordance with the provisions in Articles 18.bis of the Articles of Association and 16.bis of the Rules of the General Meeting of Shareholders, it is hereby placed on record that attendance at the General Meeting by electronic means will not be possible.

 Right to appoint a proxy

-Any shareholder entitled to attend the General Meeting may appoint another person to act as their proxy according to the provisions in the laws in force.
-The representation, unless otherwise provided by Law, shall be accepted by the proxy and shall be granted specifically for each Meeting: (i) via the filling in and signing by the shareholder asking to be represented of the attendance, delegation and voting card which shall be provided by the entity participating in IBERCLEAR where the shareholder’s shares are deposited; (ii) via the download, filling in and signing of the representation card that is available for shareholders on the Company’s web page (www.deoleo.com ), or (iii) via any other form admitted by Law.
+Any shareholder entitled to attend the General Meeting can appoint another person to act as their proxy according to the provisions in the laws.
+The representation, unless otherwise provided by law, will be granted specifically for each meeting by (a) a document completed and signed by the shareholder asking to be represented by the delegate and a voting card to be provided by the entity participating in IBERCLEAR where the shareholder’s shares are deposited; (b) by downloading, completing and signing a representation card from the Company’s web page (www.deoleo.com ), or (c) via any other form permitted by Law.

-Pursuant to the provisions contained in the Rules of the General Meeting of Shareholders, if the document on which the proxy is appointed does not contain any other voting instructions, the proxy shall vote for the resolution proposals prepared by the Board of Directors regarding the matters included on the Agenda.
-If there are no voting instructions because the General Meeting shall resolve upon matters which, not being included on the Agenda and hence not being known on the date of delegation, may be subject to a vote at the Meeting, the proxy shall cast the vote as he/she considers most appropriate, bearing in mind the interests of the Company and of the principal.
+Pursuant to provisions in the Rules of the General Meeting of Shareholders, if the document by which the proxy is appointed does not contain any other voting instructions, the proxy will vote for the resolution proposals prepared by the Board of Directors regarding matters on the agenda.
+On matters that arise that are not on the agenda and hence unknown at the time of delegation, the proxy will vote as he/she considers most appropriate, bearing in mind the interests of the Company and of the principal.
 If the proxy document does not indicate the specific person that the shareholder appoints as their proxy, it shall be deemed to have been granted to the Chair of the Board of Directors or to the person replacing him/her as Chair of the General Meeting.

-Additionally, the exercise of the right to appoint a proxy shall be governed by the provisions in the Capital Companies Act, in the Company’s Articles of Association and in the Rules of the General Meeting.
+Additionally, exercising the right to appoint a proxy is governed by the provisions in the Capital Companies Act, in the Company’s Articles of Association and in the Rules of the General Meeting.